-Mechanical behavior of extremities and spine under normal and abnormal circumstances.
-Assimilates content fundamental to study of human movement science and integration of musculoskeletal and neuromuscular systems.
+This course presents data of the mechanical behavior of the extremities and the spine under normal and abnormal circumstances.
+This course assimilates materials fundamental to the study of human movement science, integration of musculoskeletal and neuromuscular systems under normal and abnormal conditions.
 Prerequisite(s); if any: DPT 564.
-Co-requisite(s): DPT 581, DPT 582, DPT 586, DPT 587, DPT 589 and IPE 504.
+Corequisite(s): DPT 581, DPT 582, DPT 586, DPT 587, DPT 589 and IPE 504.